 Democratic Secretary of State Jim Condos, who faced no major party opponent, and Attorney General William Sorrell also were re-elected.
 Sorrell defeated Republican Jack McMullen.

 Some observers had predicted that Illuzzi, a 32-year veteran of the Vermont Statehouse, would win based on how wellknown he was around the state.
-The auditor's job is to review the
+The auditor's job is to review the state's annual financial statements, which are prepared by an outside accounting firm, and conduct a wide range of financial and operational reviews of state and municipal agencies.

 The current auditor, Republican Tom Salmon, did not seek re-election.